How to find your ideal wedding photographer.

 Consistency in their work.

-Wedding photographers like any other photographers will develop a style.
+Wedding photographers like any other photographer will develop a style.
 Some are more obvious like always using a colour cast, vintage styling, or clean and crisp.

 All are fantastic but pick somebody whose style suits what you want.
 A good professional will be able to recreate just about any style you want but they will do their best work in their own style.